Section 4: Professional Development Plan (PDP)

 When we set a goal, let’s try to enjoy every moment of the trip along the way. — Brian Tracy

 Initial Educators are teachers who graduated after August 31, 2004 and must renew their teaching license using the Professional Development Plan (PDP).
 The PDP serves as the mechanism for renewal of your license.
 The plan must demonstrate professional growth in two or more of the Wisconsin Teacher Standards and the impact of that growth on student learning.
 The PDP requires the Initial Educator to:

 - Choose two or more of the standards.

 - Write a goal based on those standards that will impact student learning and professional growth.

 - Write objectives and identify activities to accomplish this goal.

 - Complete a timeline for achieving the objectives/goal.

-- Include evidence of collaboration with colleagues and documentation
+- Include evidence of collaboration with colleagues and documentation of completed activities.

 - Create an assessment plan that specifies indicators of growth.

 Year 1: Self-reflection and work with mentor.